ove/ove-apps/packages/ove-app-replicator/README.md

 }
 ```

+### Selecting what to replicate

 The `mode` property is mandatory and should have a value of `space`, `group`, or `section`.

-If the `mode` has been set to `space`, the `spaceName` property must usually be provided.
-An app will replicate its own space (and thereby provide a mini-map sort of an experience), if the `spaceName` property is omitted.
+If the `mode` has been set to `space`, the `spaceName` property should generally be provided.
+It must be set if content is replicated from a remote OVE instance, and will otherwise default to the name of the space in which the replicator section is created (creating a mini-map view of the space).

+If the `mode` is `group`, then the `groupIds` property must be provided.

+If the `mode` is `section`, then the `sectionIds` property must be provided.

+If the `mode` is `group` or `section`, then the `spaceName` property will default to the name of the space that contains the most sections.

+The optional `oveHost` property can be set in order to connect to a remote OVE instance; if it is not set, content will be replicated from the same OVE instance that the replicator app is created on.

-The `groupIds` property is optional, and must be provided if `mode` is `group`.
-Similarly, the `sectionIds` property becomes mandatory if the `mode` is `section`.
-The optional `crop` property defines the region that will be replicated.
-Everything outside this region will not be visible.
-The content rendered within the app will scale to fit the app's own dimensions defined as `w` and `h` of the geometry when creating the app.
-The `crop` area can have its own geometry that is independent of the app's own geometry.
+Regardless of which `mode` is used, the optional `crop` property can be set: this defines a rectangular region, and nothing outside this region is replicated.
+The contents of the region selected by `spaceName`/`groupIds`/`sectionIds` will be scaled proportionally so that the crop rectangle fits within the replicator app's own dimensions (defined as `w` and `h` of the geometry when creating the app).

-The optional `oveHost` property must be set in order to connect to a remote OVE environment.
-The `spaceName` must always be provided if `oveHost` has been set, whenever the `mode` is `space`.
-The optional `border` property is useful when the replication is deployed as an overlay (for example, as a mini-map).
-Setting a `border` will set an opaque background to the replication.
+The optional `border` property can be used to set the [border-style](https://developer.mozilla.org/en-US/docs/Web/CSS/border-style) and [border-color](https://developer.mozilla.org/en-US/docs/Web/CSS/border-color) (but not border-width) of the replicated region.
+This can be useful when the replication is deployed as an overlay (for example, as a mini-map).

+Setting a `border` will also make the replicator app's background opaque.
 The optional `background` property can be set to change the colour and the opacity of the background.
-Please note that the border width cannot be set using this property.

-The replicator app can only work with one `space` at a time.
-If the `mode` was set to `group` or `section` the `spaceName` will be taken into consideration.
-If the `spaceName` was not provided, the `space` with the most number of items will be chosen.

 ## Launching the App